Bricktech2000/Notes/notes/recursion.md

 **see** [[recursion]]

-**definition** _recursion_ is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem &mdash; Wikipedia
+**definition** _recursion_ is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem --- Wikipedia

 > **example** _common recursion pattern_
 >